-To make a batch of these, combine peanut butter, an egg, and all-purpose flour together.
+To make a batch of jelly cookies, combine peanut butter, an egg, and all-purpose flour together.
 Roll into balls, make a small hole in the center, spoon in a bit of jelly, and bake them at 350 F for about 8 minutes.
 Easy peasy, right?

-Once they have cooled, pipe a bit of peanut butter on top of each and devour them… while sipping your fave beverage.
+Once peanut butter cookies have cooled, pipe a bit of peanut butter on top of each and devour them… while sipping your fave beverage.

 It is the type of recipe that even a child can prepare it… and they are beautiful!
 Get creative and arrange them with berries for an extra nice dessert table display.

-In addition, these peanut butter and jelly cookies are so cute and delish that they make great presents to give away as well, and they can also be served at snack time — either at home or at school… just like our Monster Peanut Butter Cheesecake Sandwich Cookies.
+In addition, these thumbprint cookies are so cute and delish that they make great presents to give away as well, and they can also be served at snack time — either at home or at school.

 Now tell me, is there any excuse left for not making them?

 OTHER PEANUT TREATS:

 4-Ingredient Peanut Butter and Jelly Cookies

 - 6 oz creamy peanut butter plus more to pipe on top of the cookies